 Prior to the revision of the guidelines, the RoFR was reserved for Indian flag vessels as per the relevant provisions of Merchant Shipping Act, 1958.
 The existing licensing conditions have been reviewed in consonance with the Government of India’s policy of promoting the Make in India initiative and the Public Procurement and Make in India orders dated 15.6.2017 and 28.05.2018 issued by DIPP.
 The review is also in line with the need to give a long term strategic boost to the domestic shipbuilding industry, the need to encourage the domestic shipping industry to support the domestic shipbuilding industry, and the need to develop self- reliance and a strong synergy between these vital industries for the overall long term development and economic growth of the country.

-The Ministry of Shipping has also laid down eligibility conditions and rules for exercise of the RoFR.
+The Ministry of Shipping has also laid down eligibility conditions and rules for the exercise of the RoFR.
 The RoFR would be exercised only in case the vessel being offered for charter by the lowest bidder (L1) has been built outside India.
 For any bidder to exercise RoFR, his bid should be within the Margin of Purchase Preference, which will be 20% of L1.
 The two instances under which the RoFR may be exercised are that the L1 bidder is a Foreigner or Company registered outside India, offering a ship not built in India and the L1 bidder is a Citizen of India OR company registered in India OR Society registered in India OR Indian Shipping company/organization with a vessel registered/flagged in India, offering a ship not built in India.
 From amongst the bidders eligible to exercise RoFR, the priority to exercise this Right would lie in sequence from the lowest to the highest bidder within the margin of purchase preference.

 The Regional Maritime Safety Conference is being organized by India for the first time.
 The objective of the conference is to deliberate on issues related to assuring maritime safety in the India-ASEAN sub-region, safeguarding our shores and promoting trade along the sea routes.
-The conference will address a wide range of issues that affect regional maritime safety, including transport safety, maritime law, shipbuilding, transportation of hazardous goods, marine oil spill, pollution and environmental safety.
-The inaugural edition is being organised by the National Maritime Foundation (NMF) in coordination with the Ministry of Shipping and the Ministry of External Affairs.
+The conference will address a wide range of issues that affect regional maritime safety, including transport safety, maritime law, shipbuilding, transportation of hazardous goods, marine oil spill, pollution, and environmental safety.
+The inaugural edition is being organized by the National Maritime Foundation (NMF) in coordination with the Ministry of Shipping and the Ministry of External Affairs.

 Press Releases: pib.nic.in